North Shields: Maritime

 With its fishing industry and shipbuilding history, a number of maritime related companies remain in the town.
 John Lilley and Gillie Ltd, a marine equipment manufacturer is headquartered there.

 Mining

 Collieries in the town were located at three of the outlying villages since incorporated into the town, at Preston, at the location of the present cemetery gates, Percy Main and New York.

 Office and business parks

 Following the demise of coal mining and shipbuilding in the area, several business parks, industrial estates and trading estates were established providing alternative employment.
 The biggest of these are The Silverlink and Cobalt Park, the UK's largest office park.
 Atmel had a plant located at Silverlink, previously occupied by Siemens but the plant is now demolished apart from the office building, now home to Cobalt Business Exchange.
-Cobalt is home to an Orange call centre.
+Cobalt is home to an EE mobile call centre.
 The town's association with the early days of the railways is recognised at the Stephenson Railway Museum on Middle Engine Lane near The Silverlink.